passau-masterarbeit-2023/phdtrack_project_3/WORKLOG.key_pred_ml.md

 Working on the result keeping classes and integration.

-* [ ] Need for a dedicated ResultWriter specialized for feature engineering.

 ### Wed 6 Jun 2023

 Finally reworked the params of the Python program.

 * [X] rewrite and improve params
 * [X] complete result manager
-* [ ] complete the integration of result keeping, and test/debug
-* [ ] rewrite and symplify the batch system that is super bloatware right now.

 ### Fri 2 Jun 2023